neutrinojs/neutrino/packages/jest/README.md

 ## Customizing

 To override the test configuration, start with the documentation on [customization](https://neutrino.js.org/customization).
-`neutrino-preset-jest` creates some conventions to make overriding the configuration easier once you are ready to make changes.
+`@neutrinojs/jest` creates some conventions to make overriding the configuration easier once you are ready to make changes.

 ### Rules